tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

 Compatibility
 --------

-    Tested along jQuery 1.8.2 and jQuery Mobile 1.2.0
+   Tested along with jQuery 1.8.2 and jQuery Mobile 1.2.0

 Examples
 -------

-	The are 5 example files in the examples folder.
-The example_1.html file contains an example of a mini tolito progress bar.
-The example_2.html includes an example of a jQuery Mobile dialog which contains a tolito progress bar.
-The example_3.html includes an example of an overlay which contains a tolito progress bar.
-	The example_4.html includes an example of a jQuery Mobile dialog which contains a tolito progress bar that inits loading after delay.
-The example_5.html contains an example of a basic unconfigured mini tolito progress bar.Open the example files using a browser.
-Note that the HTML files use CDN-hosted versions of jQuery Mobile and jQuery.
+	The examples folder contains 5 HTML files.
+The first example file depicts a mini tolito progress bar with a percentage counter.
+The second file contains a jQuery Mobile dialog with an embedded tolito progress bar.
+The third file shows an overlay which contains a centered message box with an enclosed tolito progress bar.
+The fourth file contains a jQuery Mobile dialog with a tolito progress bar which starts loading after a specified delay period.
+The last example depicts the usage of a basic unconfigured mini tolito progress bar.
+Note that the example HTML files are using the CDN-hosted versions of jQuery Mobile and jQuery.

 Quick Start Guide
 ---------------